Clone (algebra): Abstract clones

 Any concrete clone determines an abstract clone in the obvious manner.

-Any algebraic theory determines an abstract clone where C_{n} is the set of terms in n variables, π_{k,n} are variables, and ∗ is substitution.
+Any algebraic theory determines an abstract clone where C_{n} is the set of terms (up to equivalence) in n variables, π_{k,n} are variables, and ∗ is substitution.
 Two theories determine isomorphic clones if and only if the corresponding categories of algebras are isomorphic.
 Conversely every abstract clone determines an algebraic theory with an n-ary operation for each element of C_{n}.
 This gives a bijective correspondence between abstract clones and algebraic theories.

-Every abstract clone C induces a Lawvere theory in which the morphisms m → n are elements of (C_{m})^{n}.
+Every abstract clone C induces a Lawvere theory in which the morphisms m → n are the elements of (C_{m})^{n}.
 This induces a bijective correspondence between Lawvere theories and abstract clones.